‘State of Siege: 26/11’ review: NSG commandos to the rescue in series about Mumbai terror attacks

 Colonel Sahota (Arjan Bajwa) is mobilising his NSG squad to fly down to Mumbai, but they are delayed by ministerial whims.
 Major Manikrishnan (Arjun Bijlani), who appears to have anger management issues, insists on joining the mission.
 The show also emphasises the mismatch between the heavily armed terrorists and the underprepared Mumbai police.

-Mukul Dev does a fine job as the Lashkar-e-Taiba handler, as does Arjun Bajwa as Colonel Sahota.
+Mukul Dev does a fine job as the Lashkar-e-Taiba handler, as does Arjan Bajwa as Colonel Sahota.
 One of the show’s strengths is that rather than revolve around one heroic figure, it gives weightage to all those who fearlessly played their parts.

 Criticism is aimed at the system and its preparedness, as well as the media.
 The newsroom politics at a channel called INN, played out through an ambitious newbie and a ratings-hungry anchor, especially ring true.